Frequently asked questions

 The biggest way for a reputation agency to save money is to hold back or eliminate search engine optimization costs.
 Search engine optimization outreach is the most expensive aspect of reputation management and arguably the most important (great content is a contender too).
 The way you insist on this is to tell the firm this: "I want DA 30+ links to my branded web properties only and I want you to tell me what they are."
 This will insure they are performing SEO on your properties - the best way to insure long-term online brand success.

 Different companies have different specialites.
 Some companies are “consumer grade,” offering a very basic service that is intended for those who simply need to build a few social media profiles, have no brand competition, and have no real online image problems.
+These are usually the cheapest ORM companies.

 Other reputation management firms are geared for higher-level needs, and these perform services in strategy, reputation disaster recovery, review management, and many other sub-specialties.
+These tend to cost at least a few thousands per month.

 The biggest and earliest decision in choosing a reputation management company is deciding what type of company to go with.
 Companies may specialize in search engine optimization, or they may specialize in public relations, or they may focus solely on managing online reviews.